markbrennand/force-framework/source/injection/README.md

 ```
 insert new Binding__c(Type__c = (Map<String, Integer>.class).getName(), Action__c = 'animals', Implementation__c = PropertyWiring.NewConfiguration.class.getName());```
 ```
-The new registry entry for the 'animals' _Map_ has 1 sheep, 2 cows and 3 hens.
+The new registry entry for the '_animals_' _Map_ has 1 sheep, 2 cows and 3 hens.
 If you run _PropertyWiring.run()_ in Anonymous APEX, you will see the following debug output.
 ```
 DEBUG|The farm has 1 sheep